Mastering the Art of Smart Casual Dressing for Men

 What Exactly is Smart Casual Dress Code?

-Using Mr. Porter’s Style Advice page insights, smart casual involves, “pretty much anything smarter than a tracksuit, but less formal than a suit”.
+Using Mr. Porter’s Style Advice page insights, smart casual involves “pretty much anything smarter than a tracksuit, but less formal than a suit”.
 Smart casual attire can be defined simply as the bridging dress code between business casual wear and fully casual wear.
-This means that you are expected to break the formality of business casual a little bit more but also be careful not to cross to the other side and be overly casual.
+This means that you are expected to break the formality of business casual a little bit more, but also be careful not to cross to the other side and be overly casual.

 Ideas for Men’s Smart Casual Dress Code

 If someone walked up to you and asked what a smart casual form of dressing is, you would probably think about it for way more time than you expected.
-That is right because explicitly defining smart casual attire can be daunting.
+That is right, because explicitly defining smart-casual attire can be daunting.

 1. Subdued Colors

 One of the major differences between casual wear and smart casual is the colors.
 While for casual dress code one can get creative with bright colors, smart casual tends to lean towards darker shades and monochromatic outfits.
-For example, denim jeans paired with a subdued navy-blue blazer, a button-down white shirt, and complemented by understated belt buckles would do.
+For example, denim jeans paired with a subdued navy-blue blazer and a button-down white shirt, complemented by understated belt buckles, would do.

 2. Avoid Loud Patterns